-- 1.3.1 The education provider's governing body is informed and competent to govern the delivery of medical training and education. - 1.3.2 The governing body takes responsibility for the education provider representing itself, its educational programs, recognition of the programs, and fees and charges, accurately both directly and through agents or other parties. - 1.3.3 The education provider's governance structure achieves effective academic oversight of the program. - 1.3.4 The education provider's governance structure supports the engagement of staff, teachers, supervisors, and those delivering the program of study in direction setting and decision-making processes. - 1.3.5 The education provider has documented processes and structures that facilitate and support the involvement of trainees in the governance of their training. - 1.3.6 The education provider applies its documented policies to the declaration, management and public disclosure of relationships with industry, and to the competing interests of members and office holders. - 1.3.7 The education provider develops and applies standards and guidelines to promote high quality, ethical medical practice.
+- 1.3.1 The education provider's governing body is informed and competent to govern the delivery of medical training and education. - 1.3.2 The governing body takes responsibility for the education provider representing itself, its educational programs, recognition of the programs, and fees and charges accurately both directly and through agents or other parties. - 1.3.3 The education provider's governance structure achieves effective academic oversight of the program which assures the quality of teaching, learning, assessment and research, and ultimately protection of the public. - 1.3.4 The education provider's governance structures give appropriate priority to its educational and public safety roles relative to other activities. - 1.3.5 The education provider's governance structure supports the engagement of staff, teachers, supervisors, and those delivering the program of study in direction setting and decision-making processes. - 1.3.6 The education provider has documented processes and structures that facilitate and support the involvement of trainees in the governance of their education and training. - 1.3.7 The education provider applies its documented policies to the declaration, management and public disclosure of relationships with industry, and to the competing interests of members and office holders. - 1.3.8 The education provider develops and applies standards and guidelines to promote safe, high quality, ethical medical practice.

-Governance structures typically include decision making committees, advisory groups and staff.
+Governance structures typically include decision-making committees, advisory groups and staff.
 Governance structures and the range of education functions vary from education provider to education provider.
 The AMC does not consider any particular structure is preferable but will consider the effectiveness of the structure over time.